awsdocs/aws-dms-user-guide/doc_source/CHAP_Security.md

 1. For the replication instance security group egress rules, allow all traffic for destination `0.0.0.0/0`\.

-1. Set the endpoint extra connection attribute, `secretsManagerEndpointOverride=secretsManager endpoint DNS` to provide the secret manager VPC endpoint DNS, as shown in the example following\.
+1. Set the endpoint extra connection attribute, `secretsManagerEndpointOverride=secretsManager endpoint DNS` to provide the secret manager VPC endpoint DNS, as shown in the following example\.

    ```
    secretsManagerEndpointOverride=vpce-1234a5678b9012c-12345678.secretsmanager.eu-west-1.vpce.amazonaws.com